 Apple (AAPL) Chart with Historical and Implied Volatility

 Naked is Good in the Shower but NOT when you SELL Options – A Word about Risk

-In Trade Options for a Better Life, the benefits of using options was clear, and one of the best attributes of options was the aspect of “limited risk”.
+In Trading With Options, the benefits of using options was clear, and one of the best attributes of options was the aspect of “limited risk”.
 This applies to buying options and option combinations (Debit and Credit Spreads) that provide a hedge against risk.
 However, selling an option without a hedge (naked) obligates the Seller to cover the position no matter what happens.
 In the case of a Call option, the risk is unlimited, because there’s no limit on how high a security can go.
 With a Put option, the risk is substantial but limited by the value of the underlying security, meaning that security can only go to zero and no more.
 Either way, you never want to get caught Naked.

 In fact, a very benign looking strategy people use with not even a second thought, the Covered Call, has the same risk profile as a Naked Put.
 Ouch!
 You’re capping your profit potential but keeping the risk in the underlying security – doesn’t make sense.